Ankl-Sheep/Ankl-sheep/README.md

 please read👋

+forsaken, phighting, kaiju paradise, and countryhumans fan since day 1. - nothing can make me leave these fandoms, but there are stuff that make me hate it.

 <<!-- I do not mind to interact with adults but i do perfer to stay within the minor age range, nothing against adults! just rather have and hangout with people around my age, so 18+ / adults you can interact with me, just i may not friend you or not friend you as easily as others, sorry.
 i enjoy drawing, sleeping, going on trips, matching pfps, playing games, etc!